mukeshwebs/scantocalendar-privacy/README.md

   - Category: Productivity

   ## Contact
-  For questions about this privacy policy, contact: [your-email@domain.com]
+  For questions about this privacy policy, contact: mukeshyadavparty55@gmail.com

-  Replace [yourusername] and [your-email@domain.com] with your actual details.